Krosno: Early modern era

 Krosno of the 16th century was renowned not only for the wealth of its inhabitants, thrift and wide commercial contacts.
-It was also one of the most populous towns in the province of Lesser Poland: the population is estimated at about 4 thousand.
+It was also one of the most populous towns in the province of Lesser Poland: the population is estimated at 4 thousand.
 The view of Krosno was included in the work of J. Braun and F. Hoghenberg entitled ‘The Towns of the World’, published in Cologne in 1617 or in Andreas Cellarius's work entitled ‘Regin Poloniae Magnique Ducatus Lithuaniae omniumque regionum subiectorum novissima descriptio’, published in Amsterdam in 1659.

 At the beginning of the 17th century there were about 11 collective guilds in which craftsmen representing 79 production and service trades were associated.
 Apart from traditional specialities connected with basic functions of the town there were also goldsmiths, painters, comb-makers, armourers, pavers, leather-dressers, violin makers and soapboilers.
 But it was commerce that provided the town with most revenues, both from goods exchange and from services for visiting merchants.
 Local clerks, scribes, innkeepers, brewers, and even townspeople providing accommodation and letting shops and cellars earned a lot.
 Higher donations were given to the clergy for church expenses.
 At that time many Hungarian merchants settled in Krosno, mainly those trading in wine.
 Scots, who specialised in large-scale commerce, also came to stay and the most outstanding person among them was Robert Porteous, a wine trader from Langside, Dalkeith, who used his wealth to become a benefactor of institutions within the city.
 There were also Armenians and Ruthenians from Lwów, but the most numerous group of traders were Jews, although Krosno had a privilege ‘de non tolerandis Judeis’, barring Jews from residing and trading within the city walls.
 Jewish traders living in nearby townships of Korczyna, Rymanów or Dukla were frequently jailed and their wares confiscated for attempting to enter Krosno.

 The middle of the 17th century witnessed the beginning of a gradual loss of the earlier position of the town.
 Natural disasters, raids of the Swedish, Transylvanian, and Tartar troops, pestilences and war requisitions brought Krosno to a desperate state at the end of 17th century.